Ahmadnoorkhan1/data-structures/README.md

 # My Understanding of Data Structures
-An implementation for understanding data structures
+An implementation for understanding data structures using javascript.

 ## Data Structure